Import & export

 If you want to run a different kernel, read more here.

-When you add a custom image in your personal project, you will be able to use it in all other projects as well.
-When you add a custom image in a team project, all team members will be able to use it in other team projects as well.
+When you add a custom image to a project, you and other workspace members will be able to re-use it in other projects as well.

 Sometimes you may wish to make modifications to the default source image.
 You can build in these changes directly in Deepnote, just pick the Local ./Dockerfile from the Environment dropdown in the right sidebar.